Audiosutras/documentation/docs/amazing_lists.md

 [Awesome CLI Apps](https://github.com/agarrharr/awesome-cli-apps)
 🖥 📊 🕹 🛠 A curated list of command line apps

+[Awesome Compose](https://github.com/docker/awesome-compose/tree/master) These samples provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.

 [Awesome Hacking](https://github.com/Hack-with-Github/Awesome-Hacking)
 A collection of various awesome lists for hackers, pentesters and security researcher